handsontable/handsontable/docs/next/guides/integrate-with-vue3/vue-custom-id-class-style.md

 ---
-title: 'Custom ID, Class, Style and other attributes with Vue 3'
+title: 'Custom ID, Class, Style and other attributes in Vue 3'
-metaTitle: 'Custom ID, Class, Style and other attributes with Vue 3 - Guide - Handsontable Documentation'
+metaTitle: 'Custom ID, Class, Style and other attributes in Vue 3 - Guide - Handsontable Documentation'
 permalink: /next/vue3-custom-id-class-style
 canonicalUrl: /vue3-custom-id-class-style
 ---

-# Custom ID, Class, Style, and other attributes with Vue 3
+# Custom ID, Class, Style, and other attributes in Vue 3

 ## Overview